-Star of the week: Acrux | EarthSky.org
+Acrux, brightest star in Southern Cross | EarthSky.org

 One must ignore the little star, and leave it out of the combination – it confuses everything.
 If you leave it out, then you can make out of the four stars a sort of cross – out of true; or a sort of kite – out of true; or a sort of coffin-out of true.

-Despite Twain’s reluctance to be impressed, many love the Southern Cross, and today this constellation is used as a symbol on the flags of several nations in the southern hemisphere.
+Despite Twain’s reluctance to be impressed, many love the Southern Cross, and today this constellation is used as a symbol on the flags of several nations in the Southern Hemisphere.

 Acrux science.
 Using data from the Hipparcos mission.
 Acrux is classified as B0.5 IV. meaning that it is hotter, brighter, larger and more massive than our sun.
-The designation “IV” indicates that Acrux is a “sub giant” star, not big enough to be considered a giant, but one that has left the realm of normal stars (the “main sequence”) and has entered the terminal phases which ultimately will end up as a white dwarf star.
+The designation “IV” indicates that Acrux is a “subgiant” star, not big enough to be considered a giant, but one that has left the realm of normal stars (the “main sequence”) and has entered the terminal phases which ultimately will end up as a white dwarf star.

 Acrux is about 321 light-years from Earth, and in fact it is not one star but two nearly identical B-class stars.
 These can be resolved in a small telescope, making Acrux a nice double, but they appear as a single star to the unaided human eye.
 The brighter of the two – call it Alpha-1, is magnitude 1.33 and the dimmer – call it Alpha-2 – 1.73, with a resultant magnitude of 0.77.
 Alpha-1 is a subgiant, whereas Alpha-2 appears to still be on the main sequence, rather oddly termed a “dwarf” star.
 (All stars on the main sequence are technically considered “dwarf stars” to distinguish them from subgiants and giants – there are no “normal” stars!)
-According to Dr. James Kaler, the subgiant boasts a temperature of about 25,000 Kelvin at its surface, whereas the smaller star is also cooler, about 16,000 Kelvin.
+According to Dr. James Kaler, the subgiant boasts a temperature of about 25,000 Kelvin (24,727 Celsius or 44,540 Fahrenheit) at its surface, whereas the smaller star is also cooler, about 16,000 Kelvin (15,727 C or 28,340 F).

 To make things even more complicated, it appears that Alpha-1 is in fact a double star, whose components’ combined masses are about 24 times that of the sun.
 Alpha-2 is a single star about 13 times as massive as the sun.